-During the November 1983 annual sampling, a number of monitored locations had elevated levels of tritium.
-A number of explanations were discussed, including the most likely explanation that it was due to the dry conditions onsite.
+During the November 1983 annual sampling, several monitored locations had elevated levels of tritium.
+Several explanations were discussed, including the most likely explanation that it was due to the dry conditions onsite.
 Tritium concentration tends to be high during drier months of the year (usually summer and fall) due to less water saturation by rainfall.
-To evaluate this hypothesis, or assist in the development of a more effective one, an automated rain gauge was installed near the site on February 12, 1992 to accurately measure rainfall.
+To evaluate this hypothesis or assist in the development of a more effective one, an automated rain gauge was installed near the site on February 12, 1992, to accurately measure rainfall.
 Either DRH or EPA measured rainfall into the year 2000.
 Weather monitoring has ended at the site, the eight years of data having confirmed the theory sufficiently.